An Update on the Henry Morgan saga

 Hypothetically speaking – what would you do if you were a shareholder in one of these sinking ships?

-8. Avatar Yvette Mansted says:
+8. Yvette Mansted says:

 The moment I see the name ‘Jenny Hutson’ associated with anybody relating to investing alarm bells start ringing!!

-9. Avatar Mark Palfreyman says:
+9. Mark Palfreyman says:

 I hold approx 50,000 HML shares.
 I would be interested in knowing if there is a shareholder group that is taking any action against HML management.
 Any information you can provide would be appreciated